 This very simple, very old rhubarb custard pie recipe is the kind of no-nonsense recipe that's stood the test of time, so you know it's a good one!

 Rhubarb can range in color from green to pink to red.
-The color is no indication of ripeness or sweetness like it is with other fruits.
-Our rhubarb is a green stem variety, not as red as others.
+The color is no indication of ripeness or sweetness, like it is with other fruits.
+Our rhubarb is a green-stem variety, not as red as others.
 It's every bit as tasty, though!

 The stalks are the only edible part of the plant; in fact, the leaves are extremely poisonous due to high levels of oxalic acid.
 Never eat them.

 I was intrigued by the recipe from the moment I saw it.
 Fruit pies, for example, peach, apple, or cherry, often have a double crust.
 But custard pies, like pumpkin or pecan pie, usually have a single crust.
-Here is a custard pie recipe with a double crust, and it's the first time I have ever seen one like it.

 This rhubarb custard pie bakes at 400 degrees the whole time.
-The temperature produces a fully cooked custard that cuts neatly and a crisp top and bottom crust.
-Often, a custard pie bakes at a high temperature for a few minutes to crispen the crust, and then the oven is turned down to 350 degrees to finish baking the custard.
+The temperature produces a fully cooked custard that cuts neatly and has a crisp top and bottom crust.
+Often, a custard pie bakes at a high temperature for a few minutes to crisp the crust, and then the oven is turned down to 350 degrees to finish baking the custard.

 I was surprised there was no milk in the custard, only a small amount of water.
 The biggest surprise was how absolutely delicious it was.
 I have never had a better rhubarb pie!